-If you do not make any entries for a prolonged period, the connection to the Web configurator is automatically terminated.
+If you do not make any entries for a longer period, the connection to the Web configurator is automatically terminated.
 Unsaved entries are lost.
-If necessary, save entries as you go along.
+If necessary, implement temporary security measures.
 You can subsequently continue the entry and make changes if necessary.